 Our BA in Dance Studies balances practical training in performance and choreography with vital academic studies for dance today.
 This course opens up new possibilities in moving, thinking and writing in dance:

-- you will gain a solid arts degree alongside your practical dance training;
+- you will gain a rigorous arts degree alongside your practical dance training;

 - whatever your career goals, you shape your pathway to fit your interests;